Revive Awards winners to be announced Monday

 [title]

-On Monday November 8, join us on the socials as we unveil our favourite venues in all 20 categories.
-Host Matt Okine will announce the winners in a special online ceremony and answer questions such as: what is Melbourne’s favourite pub?
+On Monday November 8, join us on the socials as we unveil our favourite venues in all 18 categories.
+Host Matt Okine will announce the winners in a special online ceremony and answer questions such as: what is Sydney’s favourite pub?
 Which venue delivered the most popular at-home restaurant experience?
 And which establishment gets the people's vote for showing outstanding community spirit?

 Curated by Time Out and voted on by you, the Revive Awards are our way of saying thanks to the industry during an incredibly tough year.
 The awards are in two sections – Staying In and Going Out – reflecting the hard work of venues both when they were able to host patrons and when they had to find other ways to keep going.